awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 ### Docker<a name="start-local-docker"></a>

-If you're using the Docker version of Step Functions Local, launch Step Functions with the following command\.
+If you're using the Docker version of Step Functions Local, launch Step Functions with the following command:

 ```
 docker run -p 8083:8083 amazon/aws-stepfunctions-local
 ```

-For information about installing the Docker version of Step Functions, see [Step Functions \(downloadable version\) and Docker](sfn-local-docker.md)\.
+For information about installing the Docker version of Step Functions, see [Setting Up Step Functions Local \(Downloadable Version\) and Docker](sfn-local-docker.md)\.

 **Note**
 You can specify the endpoint through the command line or by setting environment variables if you launch Step Functions from the `.jar` file\.
 For the Docker version, you must specify the endpoints and credentials in a text file\.
-See [Step Functions Local configuration options](sfn-local-config-options.md)\.
+See [Setting Configuration Options for Step Functions Local](sfn-local-config-options.md)\.

 ## Step 5: Create a State Machine That References Your AWS SAM CLI Local Function<a name="create-local-statemachine"></a>

-Once Step Functions Local is running, create a state machine that references the `HelloWorldFunction`that you initialized in [Step 1: Set Up AWS SAM](#install-sam)\.
+Once Step Functions Local is running, create a state machine that references the `HelloWorldFunction` that you initialized in [Step 1: Set Up AWS SAM](#install-sam)\.

 ```
 aws stepfunctions --endpoint http://localhost:8083 create-state-machine --definition "{\